F-I-D-O/Manuals/manuals/Programming/Database/PostgreSQL Manual.md

 ## Function and procedure parameters
+The definition of parameters of functions and procedures are composed of three parts:

+1. mode: `IN`, `OUT`, or `INOUT` (optional, default is `IN`)
+2. name: the name of the parameter (optional, default for `OUT` parameters generated)
+3. type: the type of the parameter

 Unlike in programing languages, there is no implicit type cast of the program arguments, including literals.
 Therefore, we need to cast all parameters explicitely, as in the following example:

 ```SQL